Frequently Asked Questions

 Is it compatible with my platform?

-It is compatible with Windows, Linux, Mac, Android, IPhone, Firefox and Chrome.
+It is compatible with Windows, Linux, Mac and Android.

 Do I need Internet access?